Skip to main content

 • the remaining in order of the overall ranking subject to the application of the Diversity and Gender Equity special measures if substantive gender equity would otherwise not be met for female applicants based on ranking alone.

-Undersubscribed Home Regions for the 2024 intake (conducted during 2023) are as follows:
+The Undersubscribed Home Regions for the 2025 intake (conducted during 2024) are the Australian Capital Territory, Western Australia and Queensland.

 Previous Selection Intakes